-Bloemfontein Campus refers to the CUT campus in Bloemfontein
+Bloemfontein Campus refers to the CUT campus in Bloemfontein.

-Course refers to a component of a learning programme, which is constituted by subject/instructional offering.
+Course refers to a component of a learning programme, which is constituted by subjects/instructional offerings.

-Curriculum Curriculum has both narrow and broader definition.
-Narrow definitions are limited to formal descriptions of either academic offerings of specific programmes or the whole range of programmes on offer.
-Broader definitions might encompass both the intentional plan(s) and design(s) for learning across an institution and what is accomplished and experienced by students and teachers (CHE, 2005:50, ITL Resources).
+Curriculum: The term "curriculum" has both narrow and broader definitions.
+Narrow definitions are limited to formal descriptions of either academic offerings of specific programmes, or the whole range of programmes on offer.
+Broader definitions might encompass both the intentional plan(s) and design(s) for learning across an institution, and what is accomplished and experienced by students and teachers (Council on Higher Education [CHE], 2005:50; ITL Resources).